Slough Town F.C.: History

 The history of the club began in 1890 when three teams Swifts, Slough Albion and Young Men's Friendly Society formed a new club, Slough F.C., between them.
 The team initially played in the Southern Alliance alongside the likes of Tottenham Hotspur and Windsor & Eton before later moving on to the Great Western Suburban League.
-In 1921, it attempted to join the Isthmian League but lost out to Wycombe Wanderers in the voting.
+During this time, Slough developed its first major rivalry, with Windsor & Eton.
+The rivalry is still known today as the Thames River Derby and is played between Slough and Windsor & Eton (2023).
+In 1921, Slough attempted to join the Isthmian League but lost out to Wycombe Wanderers in the voting.
 Instead Slough chose to join the Spartan League.

-In 1936, the owners of the club's ground, The Dolphin Stadium, sold up to a greyhound racing consortium, which ordered the football club to vacate the stadium three years later.
+In 1936, the owners of the club's ground, The Godolphin Stadium, sold up to a greyhound racing consortium, which ordered the football club to vacate the stadium three years later.
 After being forced to groundshare with Maidenhead United for several years, the club agreed to a merge with Slough Centre F.C. to return to a ground in their home town.
 The new club took the name Slough United F.C.

-After The Second World War Slough Utd was reluctant to rejoin the Spartan League and led a breakaway movement to form a new league, which became the Corinthian League.
+After The Second World War Slough United was reluctant to rejoin the Spartan League and led a breakaway movement to form a new league, which became the Corinthian League.
 It was from this that the club derived its nickname of "The Rebels".
 Shortly after this the two clubs which had merged to form Slough United separated once again, with the former Slough F.C. continuing under the new name of Slough Town F.C.

 Slough Town won the Corinthian League in 1950–51 but in 1964 the league folded and Slough, along with many other former Corinthian clubs, joined an expanded Athenian League.
 The Rebels were champions of this league on three occasions, with the third win earning promotion to the Isthmian League in 1973.
 During the 1980s, they were league champions on two occasions, the second of which brought promotion to the Football Conference.
 Slough lasted four seasons at this level, were relegated back to the Isthmian League, bounced back at the first attempt, and then played three more seasons of Conference football.
 In 1998, the consortium which had bought the club out of receivership seven years earlier decided that they were not prepared to pay for ground improvements required to remain in the Conference, and so the club was demoted back to the Isthmian League despite having finished in 8th place.